owenjchen/ChatGPT-Guide/code.md

 All of the AI engines produce code to use numeric numbers from 0 to n to represent a graph with n+1 vertices.
 They do not allow any string node label.

-Below is the code that I wrote for my students in the ACSL class for a directed graph.
+Below is the code that I wrote for my students in the ACSL class for a directed graph and an undirected graph.
 This version allows string names for nodes (vertices).

     """